We receive a number of complaints each year regarding misfiring audible intruder, fire and car alarms.

 - inform us of your keyholder details, as detailed below

 Car alarms should be properly maintained.
 If we witness a car alarm sounding that is likely to be a nuisance to residents in the area, we can serve notice on the owner.

-If you have an urgent complaint about an audible alarm please call us on 01223 457900.
+If you have an urgent complaint about an audible alarm please call us.
 Our customer service centre is open from 9am to 5.15pm, Monday to Friday.
 We close on public holidays.

 Tell us your alarm keyholder information